Updated: February 2022

 What expenses can I claim with this tax credit?

-Roof repair and replacement is not covered by the solar tax credit.
+- Roof repair and replacement are not covered by the solar tax credit.